jennybc/STAT545A_2013/hw06_scaffolds/02_rAndMake/README.md

     - `stripplot_wordsByRace_FILM.pdf`, where FILM is one of the 3 movies.
 Example: [`stripplot_wordsByRace_The_Fellowship_Of_The_Ring.png`](https://raw.github.com/jennybc/STAT545A/master/hw06_scaffolds/01_justR/stripplot_wordsByRace_The_Fellowship_Of_The_Ring.png)
     - [`totalWordsByFilmRace.tsv`](https://github.com/jennybc/STAT545A/blob/master/hw06_scaffolds/01_justR/totalWordsByFilmRace.tsv)
   * To remove the output and get a clean slate, in a shell: `make clean`

+> Tip to learn from above: experiment with deleting various output files.
+Then run `make` or `make all` to note which scripts are rerun.